dprokop/querier/README.md

 Also, there is a [`combineStates(states: StatesType): QueryStateType`](./src/utils/combineStates.ts) utility that will calculate derived status of multiple query states.

 ## Caching
-By default, all queries executed by Querier are cached.
+By default, all **input** queries executed by Querier are cached.
 However, there are cases, when you want your queries to be executed every time instead of served from cache.
 To do so you need to declare your query as `hot` in your data dependencies definition passed to `withData` HOC:

 ```ts
 const searchComponentQueries = {